scottvr/wadzilla/README.md

 - Python 3.x
 - Requests
 - BeautifulSoup
-- an IWAD file, such as doom1.wad from id Software
+- an IWAD file, such as doom1.wad from id Software. the Doom shareware WAD is freely distributable per John Carmack, and it is also readily available all over the Internet, so I won't waste bits by including it here. archive.org will have it, as well as many other places.

 # Optionally
 - a patch level (mod/PWAD file)

+# Aditionally
 Descriptions for Things found in the wad will either be just the item number (not very descriptive) or the string from the file data/thing_types.json, which contains a dict mapping the item id (decimal) to a string.
 By default if the file does not exist, the script will attempt to create a dict populated with data it finds in the Doom Wiki (https://doomwiki.org/wiki/Thing_types_by_number) table.

 You can edit this file for your needs, or even create it manually.
 Also, if you want to have the script scrape a table you know exists in the aforementioned Doom Wiki doc, you can alter the function to search for the table header like so: